Skip to main content

 • The remaining values in the header row must be the budget period start date in YYYY-MM format (e.g., 2023-02 for February 2023).

 • Each additional row in the CSV must start with the name of the budget.
-Corresponding values must be expressed as decimals (e.g., 25000.00) for every month where there is an associated budget.
+Corresponding values must be expressed as decimals (e.g., 25000.00) for every month with an associated budget.
 If there is no budget for a month, the value can be blank.

-The below example shows a readable view, CSV file format, the budget import screen, and the final budget in Vantage.
-Team 3 does not have a budget for 3/2024, and therefore, no budget period is added for Team 3 during that timeframe.
+The below example of three Standard Budgets shows a readable view, CSV file format, the budget import screen, and the final budget in Vantage.
+Team 3 does not have a budget for 2024-03, and therefore, no budget period is added for Team 3 during that timeframe.
 On the import, the period start and end date are set based on the column headers.

 Budget Name2024-012024-022024-03